-Once you have an idea for a new small business, it’s quite a temptation to jump right into coding.
+Once you have a startup idea, it’s quite a temptation to jump right into building it up.
 Nevertheless, if you want to be sure you’re on the right track such practice should be avoided.
+We advise you to evaluate any startup idea with these 3 steps: to identify Problem, Solution, and Reason.

 Kevin Hale, a partner at Y Combinator and host of Startup School, in one of his recent lectures claimed: “The startup is a company that grows very quickly, in other cases, it will be just an average small business company”.
 In his perspective there suppose to be a hypothesis about why a company could grow quickly.
 So, your job is to construct your pitch deck to the investor so they understand how and why exactly it can grow.
 While Mr. Hale focused on the issue of evaluating startups from the perspective of how usually investors do, our team focused on the simple fundamentals of how entrepreneurs can evaluate their business ideas.